galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 {: .hands_on}

 ## Learn, predict and visualise the predictions
-In this step, `SVM (Support vector machine)` classifier is trained using `breast-w_train` dataset.
+`SVM (Support vector machine)` classifier is trained using `breast-w_train` dataset.
 The last column of this dataset assigns a category for each row.
 The classifier learns a mapping between each row and its category.
 This mapping is called a trained model.
 It is used to predict the categories of unseen data (`breast-w_test`).
-The previous step produces a model file of type `zip`.
+The training step produces a model file of type `zip`.
 Rename this file to `model.zip` by using `edit` dataset property.
-The trained model is used to predict the categories of each row in `breast-w_test` dataset.
-The previous step produces a predicted file of type `tabular`.
-Rename this file to `predicted_labels` by using `edit` dataset property.
-This tool will create three output files, one each for confusion matrix, precision, recall and f1-score and roc curves.
-These files are zipped.
-These files should be downloaded and unzipped to see the `html` file which contains the plot.
+The trained model is used to predict the categories of each row in `breast-w_test` dataset in the second step.
+Rename the predicted `tabular` file to `predicted_labels` by using its `edit` dataset property.
+The third step creates three output files (plots), one each for the confusion matrix, precision, recall and f1-score and roc curves.
+These files should be downloaded and unzipped to get the `html` file which contains the plot.

-> ### {% icon hands_on %} Hands-on: Train a classifier
+> ### {% icon comment %} Comment
 >
+> To find the **SVM classifier** tool, please type the name **support vector machines** in the tool search box and select the tool - **Support vector machines (SVMs) for classification**.
+{: .comment}

+> ### {% icon hands_on %} Hands-on: Learn, predict and visualise the predictions
+>
-> 1. **SVM Classifier (Support vector machine)** {% icon tool %} with the following parameters to train the classifier on training data:
+> 1. **Support vector machines (SVMs) classifier** {% icon tool %} with the following parameters to train the classifier on training data:
 >
 >    - {% icon param-select %} *"Select a Classification Task"*: `Train a model`
 >    - {% icon param-select %} *"Classifier type"*: `Linear Support Vector Classification`